john-maluki/phase-3-final-project/README.md

 - Viewing all adopters in the system
 - Registering a new user(adopter) in the system
 - Updating adopters details
-- Removing adopters from the system
 - List all adopter dogs
+- List facilities associated with adopters

 **Managing Dogs**